gabeschamberg/gabeschamberg.github.io/research.md

 title: Research
 ---

-### Time-Varying Causal Inference
+### Measuring Context Dependent Causal Influences

 ![Time-Varying Causality](https://raw.githubusercontent.com/gabeschamberg/gabeschamberg.github.io/master/imgs/causality5.png)

 How can we tell when one time series is having a *causal* effect on another time series?
-How can we assess the changes that occur in this causal relationship over time?

-We adopt a [Granger causality](http://www.scholarpedia.org/article/Granger_causality) viewpoint, where at every time $$t$$, the causal influence from $$X$$ to $$ Y $$ is represents how much better we can predict $$ Y $$ given its past *and* the past of $$ X $$ than if we were given the past of $$Y$$ alone.
-We note that this relationship may change depending on the *actual values* that these time series take on, as opposed to being solely dependent on the model, as with [directed information](https://arxiv.org/pdf/1201.2334.pdf) and [transfer entropy](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.85.461).
-As such, we are researching a novel measure of causality that takes on different values for different process realizations, even in stationary processes.
-To actually acquire these measures, we leverage tools in [sequential prediction](https://www.eng.tau.ac.il/~meir/articles/32%20Universal%20Prediction.pdf).
+We adopt a [Granger causality](http://www.scholarpedia.org/article/Granger_causality) philosophy, where $$X$$ is said to cause $$Y$$ if we can better predict $$Y$$ using all available information than we can using all information excluding $$X$$.
+Both Granger causality and information theoretic extensions such as directed information provide average measures of causal influence that depend solely on the underlying probabilistic model of the variables in question.
+We ask the question: *Does the causal influence between random variables change for different realizations of those variable?
+If so, what is the right way to measure those changes?*

 *Relevant Publications:*
 - "A Sample Path Measure of Causal Influence", *IEEE International Symposium on Information Theory (ISIT)*, June 2018, To Appear.